 Just minutes away from the hutongs, China reveals itself again in all its giant grandeur.
 The expanse of Tiananmen Square feels vast after the confines of the hutongs.
 North of Tiananmen Square is the Forbidden City, the high-walled home of China’s Ming and Qing emperors.
 The Temple of Heaven, the Summer Palace and Jingshan Park all of these were refuges once exclusive to the emperors and their entourage.

 The city itself is full of great sites but there is even more on offer outside the urban area.
 The Great Wall is the first thing that comes to mind when many people think of China and the many sections of the Wall accessible from downtown Beijing offer something for every traveler.
 Near the Great Wall, the Ming Tombs offer a fascinating insight into the history of the Ming dynasty.
 West of Beijing, the preserved village of Cuandixia offers an insight into traditional village culture, with village life going along much as it has since the Ming dynasty.
-Not only are these sites interesting in an anthropological sense, but also in a geographical one, with tremendous landscapes including mountains, valleys and forests used as natural barriers of defense.

 Ancient and modern collide in Beijing’s nightlife scene.
 The area around Houhai Lake and Nanluoguxiang is buzzing with hidden bars serving everything from craft beer to complex cocktails.
 You will never be short of choice on a night out in Beijing!
 If you prefer dinner and a show, the Chaoyang Acrobat Show and The Legend of Kung Fu are must-sees.